pmartin/plop-reader/docs/features.md

  * At first launch, when no sync has been ever done, the screen is a bit empty.
  * Not much help included.
  * Far from perfect UI.
- * Only reads HTML content of the entries -- which means no images (they are remote and not fetched) and some encoding problems for special characters.
  * Much code-rework is needed.

 This is to be considered a **beta version**, to collect useful feedback from implicated power-users.